aishn7/zr29_gitruler_exercise1/README.md

 2. Using git and github clone the repository inside of the newly created working directory
 3. Run gitruler to initialize the exercise

+(After running git ruler for the first time, you might notice a rule passes, to fix that please do git add * , then git commit -m "setup files")

 ## Our first commits

 1. Create 2 .txt files, file4 and file5, in the files folder and commit them with the message "add file4 and file5"